Equator-Studios/scrapers/README.md

 	in terms of attribution is required, so technically not a "optional" field in accordance to law.
 The description field is shown to users if available.
 	The description can contain html.
+	- optional: tags - a data provider may provide a list of tags that can be used to more easily look for a class of shapefiles be that roads, parcels or addresses

 # Project layout
 Any new datascrapers should go into the scrapers folder.
 New scrapers shouldn't